“Find Your Passion” Is Dumb Advice

 Will future you be glad you did it?

-Ask yourself meaningful questions about the things you are doing?
+Ask yourself meaningful questions about the things you are doing.

-I would wager that about 50% of your passion is set — you aren’t born with a passion, but your upbringing, environment, and unique genetic code makes you, well, unique in the way you approach the world.
+I would wager that about 50% of your passion is set — you aren’t born with a passion, but your upbringing, environment, and unique genetic code make you, well, unique in the way you approach the world.
 The other 50% is malleable — it’s up to you to choose what you want to focus on.

 Have you thought about changing your passion?

 Although your passion might be right in front of your face if you actually start looking for it, you also get to decide if you want it to be your passion or not.
-If you aren’t sure, then it probably isn’t for you anyways.
+If you aren’t sure, then it probably isn’t for you anyway.

 Passion is tricky business.
 I’ve obsessed over the concept for a while now, and every time I go down the rabbit hole, I find myself a bit more confused.